Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Never feel shame for trying and failing, for he who has never failed is he who has never tried."
+> "Find the game where you can win, and then commit your life to playing it; and play to win."
-> — **Og Mandino**
+> — **Robert Kiyosaki**

 ---

-_Last updated: 16 October 2025 ⏳_
+_Last updated: 17 October 2025 ⏳_